nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [Writing a Kubernetes Operator in Java Cheat Sheet](https://developers.redhat.com/cheat-sheets/writing-kubernetes-operator-java/)
 * [linuxera.org: Writing Operators using the Operator Framework SDK](https://linuxera.org/writing-operators-using-operator-framework/)
 * [openshift.com: 7 Best Practices for Writing Kubernetes Operators: An SRE Perspective](https://www.openshift.com/blog/7-best-practices-for-writing-kubernetes-operators-an-sre-perspective)
+* [medium: From Zero to Kubernetes Operator](https://medium.com/@victorpaulo/from-zero-to-kubernetes-operator-dd06436b9d89) In this post you will learn how to build a simple Kubernetes Operator.
+The article starts with the main concepts and then continues with hands-on labs where you will create a Kubernetes Operator from the ground up.

 ## Kubernetes Networking
 * [kubernetes.io: The Kubernetes network model.
 How to implement the Kubernetes networking model](https://kubernetes.io/docs/concepts/cluster-administration/networking/)